tomsasani/bxd_mutator_manuscript/README.md

 # ---
 # before running the pipeline, use your text editor of choice
 # and make sure that the WORKDIR variable at the top of
-# `singleton_calling.smk` points to the current directory you
+# `identify_singletons.smk` points to the current directory you
 # `cd`'ed into at the beginning of these steps
 # ---

 # run the pipeline
 snakemake \
-        -j 20 \ # number of simultaneous jobs to run -s singleton_calling.smk # name of the snakemake pipeline
+        -j 20 \ # number of simultaneous jobs to run -s identify_singletons.smk # name of the snakemake pipeline
 ```

 ## How to generate raw data on a HPC

 The Department of Genome Sciences at UW uses the Sun Grid Engine (SGE) for job management on the cluster.
-As an example, I've included a config file that can be used in conjunction with the following command to run the `singleton_calling.smk` pipeline on a system with SGE.
+As an example, I've included a config file that can be used in conjunction with the following command to run the `identify_singletons.smk` pipeline on a system with SGE.
+Just edit the various parameters in the file accordingly.
 If you use a different job management system (e.g., SLURM), there is documentation on how to submit jobs using `snakemake` [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).

 ```
 # run the pipeline using SGE
 snakemake \
         -j 20 \
-        -s singleton_calling.smk \
+        -s identify_singletons.smk \
-        --cluster-config singleton_calling_cluster_config.json \
+        --cluster-config singleton_calling_hpc_config.json \
         --cluster "qsub -l centos={cluster.os} \
                         -l mfree={cluster.memory} \
                         -l h_rt={cluster.time} \